Latest dYdX (DYDX) News Update

 TLDR

-DYDX chatter is a tug-of-war between bullish fundamentals and bearish price action.
+The chatter around DYDX is a tug-of-war between its robust infrastructure and its battered price chart.
 Here’s what’s trending:

 Deep Dive